 There have been a few isolated incidents of anacondas preying on domestic animals such as goats that venture too close to the water.

-Contrary to what is shown in the movies, they do not really attack humans unless it’s provoked.
+Contrary to what is shown in the movies, anacondas do not really attack humans unless provoked.
 Reports do not reveal a large number of attacks on humans.
-Therefore, you can rest assured that anacondas are not particularly on the hunt for humans for their daily meals.
+You can rest assured that anacondas are not particularly on the hunt for humans for their daily meals.

 These creatures rank among the most misunderstood animals in the world.
-Although they can be menacing, anacondas, like other snake species do not actively seek human contact.
-Most cases of human fatalities can be attributed to the animal acting in self defense―a fact that also matches with their rapidly declining numbers.
-They are being hunted by humans for various reasons, and their numbers are now under serious threat.
+Although they can be menacing, anacondas (like other snake species) do not actively seek human contact.
+Most cases of human fatalities can be attributed to the animal acting in self-defense.
+That fact also matches their rapidly declining numbers: they are being hunted by humans for various reasons, and their numbers are now under serious threat.